123456789_123456789_123456789_123456789_123456789_

 success: Book created!

-This is useful for setting flash messages for instance:
+This is useful for setting flash messages:

 class BooksController < ApplicationController